smg-automotive/components-pkg/migration-guide.md

 ### Changed props

 Boolean props changes from `is<X>` to `<x>`:

 - `isLoading` is now `loading`.
 Affects `Skeleton`.

 ### Renamed components

 - `Divider` component was renamed to `Separator`, the props stay the same.
+- `FormControl` component was renamed to `Field`, the props stay the same.

 ### Removed components

 - `Show` and `Hide` components were removed.
 Use `hideFrom` and `hideBelow` props available on all components to control visibility instead.
 - `UnorderedList` and `OrderedList` components were removed.
 Use `List` component with `as="ul"` and `as="ol"` properties instead.